 About Live & Learn

-This guide is mainly focused on low residency graduate programs in art, but it applies to creative writing or other creative majors as well.
+This guide is mainly focused on low-residency graduate programs in art, but the articles apply to writing programs or other creative majors.

 These articles were written while I attended the low residency MFA-IA (Master of Fine Art, Interdisciplinary Arts) program at Goddard College.

 My aim is to help you make informed choices about your art, education, and finances, and to feel clear about your choice to get an MFA or not.